 - SEE THE FULL ORDER ABOVE FOR MORE DETAILS.

 The Lima Municipal Court handles traffic, criminal, and civil matters originating in Allen County, Ohio.

 Parking is located across Union Street between the Allen County Health Department and the bus station.
 A parking meter is located at the West side of these parking lots.

 Notes of Interest

 - Do you have a legal issue, and you don’t know what to do?
-Ohio Legal Help is a new website built to help anyone in Ohio navigate the complex legal system.
-It helps with step-by-step legal information, forms and suggests resources that are available in your area.
+Ohio Legal Help is a website built to help anyone in Ohio navigate the legal system.
+It helps with step-by-step legal information, court forms and community resources that are available in your area.
 It’s free for all Ohioans.
 Get started today by clicking the Ohio Legal Help icon below.